freeCodeCamp/freeCodeCamp/guide/english/xml/index.md

    * Verbose and cumbersome syntax
    * Highly inefficient storage

-In Computer Language, eXtensible Markup Language(XML) is that which defines a set or block of Rules which are later used for Encoding documents in such a Format which is both Machine and Human Readable.
+The eXtensible Markup Language (XML) is a language that defines a set or block of rules, which is later used for encoding documents in a format that is machine- and human-readable.

-There is a main thing between XML and HTML which makes them different from each other.
-It is that XML was designed to carry a particular information and focuses on that informaion only.
-And HTML focuses on displaying that particular Information like design and all these stuff regarding the information.
+The main difference between XML and HTML is that XML was designed to carry a particular information.
+On the other side, HTML focuses on displaying the information.

-Also XML does not uses a predefined tags as used by HTML.
+Also XML does not use predefined tags in contrary to HTML.
 It uses user defined tags.

-The following are areas that can be simiplified with XML:
+The following areas can be simiplified with XML:
 1. data sharing
 2. data transport
 3. platform changes